-Applicants are often asked “When can you start?”
-OR “When can you start working?” in a job interview.
+Do you have an upcoming job interview?
+Check out my example answer to the interview question: “When can you start?”
+OR “When can you start working?”
 The usual time frame for starting a new job is 2-3 weeks after you’ve accepted the offer.
 Having that in mind, you still need to consider various possible scenarios.
 Down below you can check them out!

 The reason why interviewers ask this question is to obviously know when you’ll be available to work.
 Oftentimes they want you to start sooner rather than later.
 It’s highly important to have a clear idea about your start date.
 That way, you can accommodate their needs and anticipate right away.